just-bug/Sinatra-App-CDK/README.md

 # Simple Sinatra App - Documentation

 This document describes the implementation of the Simple Sinatra App.
 The purpose of the application is to display 'Hello World!' when visiting the public DNS of the EC2 instance.
-The instance is running Rack to hosting a lightweight web application with Ruby.
+The instance is running Rack to host a lightweight web application with Ruby.
 The solution is built and is deployed via AWS CDK.

 # Assumptions
 Listed are the assumptions made when building the infrastructure: